 Although the law that created Safe Routes to Schools is continuing, dedicated funding to the program has ceased as of 2012.

 Grant funding opportunities still exist for communities to continue to help make it safer for children in grades K-8 to walk and bike safely to school.
-The next TAP call for projects is proposed for the year 2018.
+A match of 20% is required for all TAP projects.